adscorp100/mdhomecarebuild/src/content/blog/ndis-social-community-participation-guide.md

 ---
-title: "Group and Centre Based Activities NDIS 2025: Community Participation Guide + July Updates"
+title: "Increased Social and Community Participation NDIS Code: The Ultimate 2025 Guide"
-description: "NDIS group programs and community participation with July 2025 updates: 3.95% rate increases, new Foundational Supports, group activities funding guide.
-Complete support worker rates and codes for centre based activities."
+description: "Unlock NDIS funding with our guide to the Increased Social and Community Participation NDIS Code.
+Discover 2025 rates, funded group activities, and how to access foundational supports.
+Your ultimate resource for NDIS group programs and daily activities."
-pubDate: 2025-07-02
+pubDate: 2025-07-04
 author: "Camila"
 tags: []
 image: "/assets/ndis-services-intellectual-disability-2-woman-smiling-hugging.webp"
 ---

-# Group and Centre Based Activities NDIS 2025: Community Participation Guide + July Updates
+## What is the NDIS Code for Social and Community Participation?

+The primary NDIS code for Increased Social and Community Participation is **09_008_0116_6_3** under the Capacity Building support category.
+This code allows NDIS participants to access a wide range of **NDIS group programs** and **group and centre based activities NDIS** designed to build skills, independence, and social connections.

+This guide explains how to use this funding, what activities are covered, and breaks down the latest July 2025 NDIS updates.

-## BREAKING NEWS: July 2025 NDIS Community Participation Updates
+### Key July 2025 NDIS Updates

 **Major Changes Effective July 1, 2025:**
-- **3.95% increase** in support worker rates for NDIS daily activities
+- **3.95% Rate Increase**: Support worker rates for all NDIS daily activities have increased.
-- **New Foundational Supports** tier launching July 2025 for 1.4 million Australians
+- **New Foundational Supports**: A new support tier for 1.4 million Australians, focusing on early intervention and community integration.
-- **Updated pricing** for group and centre based activities NDIS programs
+- **Updated Pricing**: Revised pricing for NDIS group programs and activities.
-- **Enhanced community participation** options through new legislative changes
+- **Enhanced Community Participation**: New legislative changes expand options for NDIS funded activities.
-- **Revised funding arrangements** for NDIS group programs and activities
-- **Improved accessibility** to NDIS funded activities across all states

-*Last updated: July 2, 2025 - Source: NDIS Pricing Arrangements 2025-26*
+*Last updated: July 4, 2025 - Source: NDIS Pricing Arrangements 2025-26*

-## NDIS Group Programs 2025: Core Support vs Capacity Building
+## Core vs. Capacity Building: Which Is For You?

 **Quick Navigation:**
-- **Core Support (Category 04)**: Support worker assistance for group and centre based activities NDIS
+- **Core Support (Category 04)**: Covers support worker assistance for NDIS daily activities.
-- **Capacity Building (Category 09)**: NDIS group programs for skill development and training
+- **Capacity Building (Category 09)**: Funds NDIS group programs for skill development.
-- **Popular NDIS Daily Activities**: Social groups, sports, art classes, travel training
+- **Popular Activities**: Social groups, sports, art classes, travel training.
-- **Updated Support Worker Rates**: $31.18-$43.66/hour (July 2025 increases)
+- **Updated Rates**: See our detailed breakdown of the July 2025 increases.

 For detailed support worker rates reflecting the July 2025 increases, see our [NDIS Support Worker Pay Rates Guide](/blog/ndis-support-worker-pay-rates/) and [NDIS Line Items Guide 2025-26](/blog/ndis-line-items-guide-2024-25/) for specific codes and billing information.

-### What's New in NDIS Group Activities 2025?
+### How the 2025 NDIS Updates Affect You

 The July 2025 updates to NDIS community participation include:

 **🆕 New Foundational Supports:**
-- **1.4 million Australians** will gain access to new disability services tier
+- **1.4 million Australians** gain access to a new disability services tier.
-- **Early intervention** programs for community participation
+- **Early intervention** programs for building community participation.
-- **Preventative supports** to build community connections
+- **Preventative supports** to foster community connections.
-- **Mainstream integration** with community services
+- **Mainstream integration** with local community services.

-**📈 Enhanced Group and Centre Based Activities NDIS:**
+**📈 Enhanced Group Activities:**
-- **3.95% rate increases** for all support worker categories
+- **3.95% rate increases** for all support worker categories.
-- **Improved funding arrangements** for NDIS group programs
+- **Improved funding arrangements** for NDIS group programs.
-- **Enhanced accessibility** to NDIS daily activities
+- **Enhanced accessibility** to NDIS daily activities.
-- **Streamlined claiming** for group-based supports
+- **Streamlined claiming** for all group-based supports.

-**💡 Updated NDIS Funded Activities:**
+**💡 Expanded Funded Activities:**
-- **Expanded eligibility** for community participation programs
+- **Expanded eligibility** for community participation programs.
-- **New innovative activities** through mainstream providers
+- **New innovative activities** delivered by mainstream providers.
-- **Enhanced rural and remote** access options
+- **Enhanced rural and remote** access and funding.
-- **Improved outcome tracking** for participants
+- **Improved outcome tracking** for NDIS participants.

-The NDIS provides two types of funding to help participants engage in group and centre based activities NDIS and develop social connections.
+The NDIS provides two types of funding to help participants engage in **group and centre based activities NDIS** and develop social connections.
 Understanding the difference between Core Support and Capacity Building funding is crucial for maximizing your NDIS plan benefits with the July 2025 enhancements.

-## Understanding NDIS Group Programs & Community Participation
+## Why NDIS Community Participation Matters

 Social and Community Participation funding under the NDIS is specifically designed to support participants in becoming more involved in their communities through **NDIS group programs** and **NDIS daily activities**.
 The 2025 updates emphasize early intervention and community integration through the new Foundational Supports tier.

-**Enhanced Community Participation Benefits (2025):**
+**Benefits of Community Participation (2025):**
-- **Reduced Social Isolation** through structured NDIS group programs
+- **Reduced Social Isolation**: Through structured NDIS group programs.
-- **Skill Development** via group and centre based activities NDIS
+- **Skill Development**: Via group and centre based activities NDIS.
-- **Improved Well-being** through regular NDIS daily activities
+- **Improved Well-being**: Through regular NDIS daily activities.
-- **Increased Independence** with enhanced support worker assistance
+- **Increased Independence**: With enhanced support worker assistance.
-- **Community Integration** via new Foundational Supports
+- **Community Integration**: Via new Foundational Supports.
-- **Early Intervention** access for emerging needs
+- **Early Intervention**: Access for emerging needs.

 ### Key 2025 Legislative Changes Impact